 The proposed new section contains provisions for personal protective equipment from electric arc and flames.
 An electric arc is an unwanted power discharge between two conductors.
 This discharge could create intense heat, heated gasses, fire, and/or explosion.
-The proposal is necessary to ensure that employees are provided with the appropriate eye, face, and body protection.
+The proposal will help ensure that employees are provided with the appropriate eye, face, and body protection.

 • New subsection (a) entitled "Hazard Assessment".
 New subsection (a)(1) requires the employer to perform a hazard assessment to identify employees who have an occupational exposure to the hazards from flames or electric arc.
-New subsection
+New subsection (a)(2) requires that the employer make a reasonable estimate of the incident heat energy to which the employee would be exposed to.
+The assessment will determine the selection of the personal protective equipment that would provide a level of protection from burns.